 - Sea salt and freshly ground pepper

-For a sweeter, pale orange soup, add two medium sized chopped carrots with the onion and leek, and substitute sweet potatoes for the Yukon golds.
-This variation provides a large dose of beta-carotene as well as other anti-oxidants, and Vitamin A, Vitamin C, manganese and fiber.
+For a sweeter, pale orange soup, add two medium-sized chopped carrots with the onion and leek, and substitute sweet potatoes for the Yukon golds.
 (If you make this variation and want to add spinach, don’t puree it, as it will turn the soup a muddy brownish color that isn’t particularly appetizing).